aalokaily/ET/Readme.md

 - OT_index_script can be ET_using_base_paths.py or ET_using_base_suffixes.py.
 - k value must be an integer.
-- Pattern can be any sequence (for wildcards matching using a non {A,C,G,T,N} such as X)
+- Pattern can be any sequence (for wildcards matching use a non {A,C,G,T,N} character).

 As an example:
 ```python